MarieGotthardt/id2223-lab1/README.md

 ### Discussion of our Approach
-Using Hopsworks, GitHub Actions and HuggingFace, we created a severless ML system with which we can predict the quality of wines and create new wine samples on a daily basis and provide interactive UIs to display the respective results.
+In this Lab, we created a severless ML system using Hopsworks, Github Actions and HuggingFace.
+This system consists of several pipelines to transform the raw data, create a model, make predictions and sample and predict new wines on a daily basis.
+Furthermore, we created interactive UI to display our results.
-While preparing the data for this task, we had to face some challenges.
-First, although the quality ratings ranged from zero to ten, the dataset contained only samples with quality ratings from three to nine.
+Especially during the data preparation, we had to face some challenges.
+First, although the quality ratings (the target variable) ranged from zero to ten according to the description of the dataset, the dataset contained only samples with quality ratings from three to nine.
 Furthermore, the dataset was highly imbalanced with respect to the different quality ratings.
 Thus, we decided to bin the quality ratings into five categories and relabelled the target variables accordingly from zero to four.
 With this approach, we are able to categorize wine qualities that were not contained in the original dataset but are hypothetically possible.
 Furthermore, we avoided to have categories with very few (n<10) samples.
-However, even after binning, the dataset was still highly imbalanced with respect to the target variable To counter this problem, we used SMOTE to synthetically create additional samples of the underrepresented target classes.
-However, using SMOTE, resulted in a uniformly distributed dataset w.r.t the target classes.
+However, even after binning, some of the target categories still contained quite few samples.
+To counter this problem, we used SMOTE to synthetically create additional samples of the underrepresented target classes.
+However, using SMOTE, resulted in a uniformly distributed dataset w.r.t the target classes which led to a deteriorated classification performance.
 Thus, we manually removed some samples to ensure that the resulting distribution still somehow resembles the original distribution.
+After preparing appropriately, selecting a suitable model (XGBoost) and performing some hyperparameter tuning, we are now able to reach a good classification performance (accuracy = 0.83 on Hopsworks).

 ### Dependencies and Installing